Document Restoration and Recovery January 25, 2018 – Posted in: Blog

 In the case of mold-damaged paper documents, the paper itself provides the nutrient base.

-To counter and stop mold growth, the best course of action is often gamma-ray irradiation.
+To counter and stop mold growth, the course of action is often gamma-ray irradiation.
 It kills mold at the molecular level, completely sterilizing the documents.

 This will usually take between 3 and 16 hours for 2,000 sheets of paper, though the process may take longer if the documents need to be treated for water damage as well.